Prolog: Desolation of Xi'

 ‘The earth will blacken before a terrible flood.
 Hurricane will make a great rain.’

-The fulfillment of prophecy before his eyes more horrid than any man could imagine.
-After a moment, he pulls up his head, spits out the bitter residue, and wipes the putrid drool on his bare arm.
+Faced with the fulfillment of prophecy more horrendous than any man could have imagined, he prays to his ancestors for courage.
+After a moment, he spits out the bitter residue, and wipes the putrid drool on his bare arm.

 “Let’s get going, while we still have light.”